-5 Last Minute Cybersecurity Tips for UK Businesses
+5 Cybersecurity Tips for Small Businesses in the UK

-5 Last Minute Cybersecurity Tips for UK Businesses
+5 Cybersecurity Tips for Small Businesses in the UK

 While the global threat situation is going wild, hackers develop new AI skills, and cybercrime losses are rising by the billions every year, legislators in the USA, the EU and many other regions of the world are tightening the thumbscrews.
 In between: small and medium-sized companies that don't know how to approach the issue of IT security strategically at all - and what the actual benefits are.
 “The entrepreneurial Chief Information Security Officer” and founder of risk training EdTech Cyttraction Carolin Desirée Toepfer exclusively shares her top 5 tips for UK business owners: